Blog posts

 Cholangiocarcinoma (CCA) is a primary liver cancer, usually formed from glandular structures in the epithelial tissue (adenocarcinomatous).
 It occurs in the bile ducts and is classed as being either intra-hepatic (IHCC) or extra-hepatic (EHCC) depending on whether the tumour forms inside or outside of the liver.

 CCA is the second most common form of primary hepatic malignancies in the world, with survival beyond a year of diagnosis being <5%.[1]
-It represents 30% of primary hepatic malignancies with a mean survival rate of 3-6 months after diagnosis, due mostly to the late presentation of symptoms which massively reduces treatment success rates.
+It represents 30% of primary hepatic malignancies with a mean survival rate of 3-6 months after diagnosis, due mostly to the late presentation of symptoms which massively reduces treatment success rates.[2],[3] In the western world the causes of CCA are not well known with 80% of cases being random with no specific risk factor.
+Despite this, several associations have led to risk factors being identified.
+The majority of risk factors are associated with chronic biliary inflammation, the most common of which is primary sclerosing cholangitis.
+The human pathogen Cryptosporidiosis has been associated with CCA and typhoid carriers have been found to have a six-fold increase in CCA.
+Aside from this, hepatitis B and C have both been found in higher proportions in the CCA population.

 Search for an immortal cure: The urgent need for global cancer care